Alimirzajanpoor/jflex-javascanner/README.md

 To use the lexer in your Java project, follow these steps:

-you have to install jflex on your machine and have in in your environment variable so you can use in it in your cmd. after that simply typle jflex on your terminal/cmd and jflex windows will pop out and you can give the code to jflex generator
+you have to install jflex on your machine and have in in your environment variable so you can use in it in your cmd. after that simply type jflex on your terminal/cmd and jflex windows will pop out and you can give the code to jflex generator

 Tokens